In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 Check Price – Sage Appliances Check Price – Amazon UK Check Price – Currys

-This isn’t a bean to cup machine, strictly speaking, however it’s extremely close – and it may be the absolute great machine for some people reading this post, which is why I decided to include it.
+This isn’t a bean to cup machine, strictly speaking, but it’s very close – and it may be the absolute great machine for some people reading this article, which is why I decided to include it.

-By far my favourite bean to cup machines are the Sage Oracle and Sage Oracle Touch, which I’ll discuss a little bit later, and the Barista Touch is really close to these two machines.
-It lacks really little in reality in the way of bean to cup type features, and it’s about a grand cheaper than the Oracle touch, which is why I think I have to include the Barista touch.
+By far my favourite bean to cup machines are the Sage Oracle and Sage Oracle Touch, which I’ll talk about a bit later, and the Barista Touch is very close to these two machines.
+It lacks extremely little actually in the way of bean to cup type features, and it’s about a grand cheaper than the Oracle touch, which is why I think I have to include the Barista touch.

 Update: Sage Discount Codes!

-If you’re in the UK and you’re thinking of buying any Sage coffee makeking equipment or mill (or any other product from Sage Appliances) you might want to drop me an email.
+If you’re in the UK and you’re thinking of buying any Sage coffee brewing device or mill (or any other product from Sage Appliances) you might want to drop me an email.
 Click here to join my “Brew Time” mailing list, and then email me ([email protected]) to see if I have a recent discount code to Share.
-Sage Appliances sometimes share codes with me, I can’t publish them – and there’s no point as they’re usually time-limited anyway, nevertheless they do allow me to share them with subscribers via email.
+Sage Appliances sometimes share codes with me, I can’t publish them – and there’s no point as they’re usually time-limited anyway, however they do allow me to share them with subscribers via email.

 Features: